Register With The Practice

 Disabled patient access is also available at this practice, such as a nearby on-street disabled car parking space, a ramp entrance, disabled bathroom and lift facilities.

 This Practice welcomes assistance dogs including dogs in training.
-We are able to provide a tour for yourself and your assistance dog to create a familiar route throughout the building.
+We can provide a tour for yourself and your assistance dog to create a familiar route throughout the building.
 Please contact Reception if you would like to organise this.

 Non-English Speakers